 The Environmental Science, BS degree trains students in the natural sciences as it applies to understanding how humans interact with the natural environment, focusing on both the scientific knowledge and the hands-on skills important for success in the field.

-The study of society's impact on the earth's ecosystems and resources has become increasingly important during the past 20 years.
-The BS program in environmental science at ASU's West campus is dedicated to finding solutions to the challenges posed by climate change.
+The study of human impact on the earth's ecosystems and resources has become increasingly important over the past 20 years.
+The BS program in environmental science is dedicated to finding solutions to the challenges posed by climate change.

 All students are required to meet general university admission requirements:

 Find and apply for relevant scholarships.

 WUE eligible program